c3lang/c3docs-old/docs/allfeatures.md

 9. `@return!` optionally lists the errors used.
 This will be checked at compile time.
 10. `@checked` does a compile time check that the expression is valid, this is used with macros and generic modules.
 11. `@pure` says that no writing to globals is allowed inside and only `@pure` functions may be called.

+## Benchmarking

+1. Benchmarks are indicated by `@benchmark`.
+2. Marking a module section `@benchmark` makes all functions inside of it implicitly benchmarks.
+3. Benchmarks are usually not compiled.
+4. Benchmarks are instead only run by the compiler on request.

 ## Testing